Do you want to take study of the Bible seriously?

 Trained Theologians and Biblical Scholars will do this work in the original languages; however, I know most church members don’t have this knowledge.
 Even so, they can still use some of the important techniques to understand and apply Biblical text within it’s context.

-This is a simple name I gave to my teaching because it actually works similar to a tornado.
+I often envision a tornado when I think about this method of study because it actually works similar to a tornado.
 I share with attendees how they should begin with the bigger picture or broader context (macro) and then work it down to the more detailed of information (micro).
 It may sound hard, and it can be if you want to dive into its deepest manner, but I have taught this method to high school students in Christian Schools and it has been not only grasped, it has been applied and appreciated.

 Remember, even though a TORNADO has impact at evert level, we most often see the biggest impact at its smallest point, The same is true of Biblical Text.